Steven-Klavins/CV/README.md

 ## Skills

 #### A methodical learner
-I and my teams approached learning with the mentality of "no one gets left behind".
+My team and I approached learning with the mentality of "no one gets left behind".
 Jumping into new tech can be rather intimidating and the worry of falling behind your team is a rather daunting prospect.
-In the project [WhatStack](https://github.com/FayeCarter/WhatStack) supporting each others learning journey raised knowledge and morale collectively.
+In the project [WhatStack](https://github.com/FayeCarter/WhatStack) supporting each other’s learning journey raised knowledge and morale collectively.
 It was here I found my experience as a supervisor particularly useful, it was in that time I had developed a higher level of emotional intelligence and the ability to motivate my colleagues.
 We all had knowledge gaps particularly in the task of using WebSockets, through our collective knowledge sharing we made incredible strides in the right direction.

 When overcoming challenges independently I found reinforcing and sharing knowledge through my [blog](https://medium.com/@stevenklavins94) particularly helpful.
 From a young age, I would often learn through reverse engineering, I would pull everything apart to see how it worked.
-Truth be told I didn't always know how to put it all back together, never the less after years of refining this process I now fix more than I break.
+Truth be told I didn't always know how to put it all back together, nevertheless after years of refining this process I now fix more than I break.

 #### An agile worker and XP proponent
 Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
 These values contributed to a large portion of the success my teams at Makers had.
 Ensuring everyone felt valued within our team produced positive morale and the motivation to overcome challenges.
 A number of my colleagues have stated I have a calm yet focused approach when working in a team, I believe this to be a quality obtained from my years of customer facing roles.